 The Community Connectedness grant stream supports projects that:

-Identification of key partners and stakeholders is required and collaborative relationships must be in place with multiple organizations.
+Identification of key partners and stakeholders is required.
+Applications that demonstrate collaborative relationships with multiple organizations are in place will be prioritized.
 Additional partners and collaborations may be further developed as part of the project.

 Links to final report templates will be emailed to all successful grant recipients.